 Throughout the uncertainty of these past few months, one aspect that has been hyper-consistent is the increased reliance on e-commerce.
 With order volume regularly exceeding last year’s holiday season, merchants have risen to the challenge of scaling up their businesses.

 Both businesses and customers have been anxiously awaiting a return to normal physical retail.
 For customers, it means more options and potentially more convenience.
 For many retail businesses, it means rebounding from an extremely challenging few months.
-And for e-commerce businesses that have been eating a bigger piece of the retail pie than ever, it means more competition.
+And for e-commerce businesses that have been getting a larger piece of the retail pie during the pandemic, it means more competition.

 What remains to be seen is whether or not the consumer behavior that originated—at least partially—out of necessity during lockdowns is here to stay.
 Or, will the physical vs. digital retail mix return to pre-COVID levels just as quickly as it changed?